apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 data, nor is there a guarantee that they *will not* in a current or subsequent read.

-Implementation note: as a correct `hsync()` implementation must also offer all the semantics of an `hflush()` call, implementations of `hflush()` may just invoke `hsync()`:
+Implementation note: as a correct `hsync()` implementation MUST also offer all the semantics of an `hflush()` call, implementations of `hflush()` may just invoke `hsync()`: